-Alvin J. Schexnider is president of Schexnider & Associates, LLC, a management consulting firm.
+Dr. Alvin J. Schexnider is president of Schexnider & Associates, LLC, a management consulting firm in Chesapeake, Virginia.
 Before retiring in April 2007, he was executive vice president of Norfolk State University where he also served as interim president.
-He returned to the academy as president of Thomas Nelson Community College from 2008 to 2011 before a second retirement.
+Following an 18 month hiatus he served as president of Thomas Nelson Community College from 2008 to 2011 before a second retirement.
 A former chancellor of Winston-Salem State University, he has held faculty and administrative positions at Southern University, Syracuse University, The Federal Executive Institute, the University of North Carolina at Greensboro, Virginia Commonwealth University, and Wake Forest University.
 Currently, he serves on the Board of Trustees of Virginia Wesleyan College.
 Previously, he served on the Board of Visitors of Virginia State University and the Board of Trustees of Excelsior College.
 As a senior fellow for AGB, Dr. Schexnider consults regularly on issues of board development and leadership coaching.

 He is a fellow of the National Academy of Public Administration and is the recipient of numerous honors and awards including the J. Sergeant Reynolds Award for Outstanding Service in Public Administration, the Grambling State University Distinguished Alumni Award, the Alpha Phi Alpha Distinguished Educator of the Year Award, and he was inducted into the Grambling State University Hall of Fame.

 Dr. Schexnider earned a B.A. degree in political science at Grambling State University.
 He received the M.A. and Ph.D. in political science from Northwestern University, where he held Norman Wait Harris, Ford Foundation, and Woodrow Wilson fellowships.